Hawtai Lusheng E70

-The Hawtai E70 or Hawtai Lusheng E70 (华泰 路盛 E70) is a compact sedan produced by Chinese auto maker Hawtai.
+The Hawtai E70 or Hawtai Lusheng E70 (华泰 路盛 E70) is a mid-size sedan produced by Chinese auto maker Hawtai.

 Overview

 The Hawtai E70 was previewed as the Hawtai B21 concept on the 2010 Beijing Auto Show.
 The production version called the Lusheng E70 was launched on the Chinese car market in March 2013.

 Power of the E70 comes from a 2.0 liter engine putting out 129 hp and 180 nm of torque through a 5-speed manual transmission or 4-speed automatic transmission powering the front wheels.
 The E70 features Macpherson front suspension and multi-link at rear.
 The petrol and diesel powered models were renamed to E80, while the electric model introduced in 2016 was renamed the Lusheng S5 iEV230.

 Hawtai Lusheng E80/ Lusheng S5

 The Hawtai Lusheng E80 was revealed in 2016 as an update of the E70.
 The E80 is powered by a single 1.5 liter diesel inline-4 DOHC engine, and in 2017 the model was renamed to Lusheng E5.